johe123qwe/github-trending/README.md

 ## Go

+* 【2025-01-19】[stonith404 / pocket-id](https://github.com/stonith404/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
 * 【2025-01-13】[yusing / go-proxy](https://github.com/yusing/go-proxy) - Easy to use reverse proxy with docker integration
 * 【2025-01-12】[dlvhdr / gh-dash](https://github.com/dlvhdr/gh-dash) - A beautiful CLI dashboard for GitHub 🚀
 * 【2025-01-12】[icereed / paperless-gpt](https://github.com/icereed/paperless-gpt) - Use LLMs and LLM Vision (OCR) to handle paperless-ngx - Document Digitalization powered by AI